-When I look at your heavens, the work of your fingers, the moon and the stars that you have established;what are human beings that you are mindful of them, mortals that you care for them?-Psalm 8:3-4 A fundamental truth about hospitality is that we can welcome others only because we have first been welcomed and had a place prepared for us by God.
+When I look at your heavens, the work of your fingers, the moon and the stars that you have established; what are human beings that you are mindful of them, mortals that you care for them?

+-Psalm 8:3-4

+A fundamental truth about hospitality is that we can welcome others only because we have first been welcomed and had a place prepared for us by God.
 Hospitality is not a choice for Christians.
 It is part of our covenant with God.
 God welcomes us, and we are to welcome others.
 All others.

-Jesus disrupted many cultural and religious practices as he welcomed and related to many people considered outsiders, including children.
 We belong here.
 We all do.
 This attitude is essential when we find ourselves in the position of host.
 We avoid any feelings of superiority over the guests because, at heart, we believe them to be fellow creatures who have been created by God and are loved by God as we are.
 We treat them as we want to be treated when we are the vulnerable guests.